mourjo/procrustes/README.md

 ## Strategy for load shedding

-This approach focuses on the two following goals:
+This approach focuses on the following goals:
 1. Bounded waiting time in the request queue
 2. Unblocking client via timeouts
 3. Limited number of open requests in the system